-7.9 Retransmitting I2 messages
+7.11 Retransmitting I2 messages

 If the initiator does not receive an R2 message after I2_TIMEOUT time after sending an I2 message it MAY retransmit the I2 message, using binary exponential backoff and randomized timers.
-The validator option might have a limited lifetime, that is, the peer might reject verifier options that are older than VALIDATOR_MIN_LIFETIME to avoid replay attacks.
+The Responder Validator option might have a limited lifetime, that is, the peer might reject Responder Validator options that are older than VALIDATOR_MIN_LIFETIME to avoid replay attacks.
 Thus the initiator SHOULD fall back to retransmitting the I1 message when there is no R2 received after retransmitting the I2 message I2_RETRIES_MAX times.

-7.10 Receiving I2 messages
+7.12 Receiving I2 messages